 Pursuant to Government Code Section 65583.2(c), any vacant sites included in the prior two Housing Elements (4th and 5th Cycle RHNA planning periods) and any non-vacant sites included in at least one prior Housing Element shall be provided by-right development when at least 20 percent of the units in the proposed development are affordable to lower-income households.
 This means that the City cannot require any form of discretionary review or approval for such projects.
+The City will develop an SB 330 preliminary application and SB 35 streamline approval process.

-The City will implement a zoning amendment to permit developments that include 20 percent or more of the units are affordable to lower-income households by-right on any vacant and non-vacant sites identified in the lower-income inventory of the 5th cycle Housing Element.
+The City will implement a text amendment to the Development Code to permit developments with at least 20 percent affordable lower-income units without appeal on any vacant and non-vacant sites identified in the lower-income inventory of the 5th Cycle Housing Element.
 A proposed project would also not be subject to CEQA and would not be appealable.
+See Policy 2.11.
 [Source: New program]

-Responsibility Planning & Development Department Funding Source General Fund Timeframe Develop and implement zoning amendment by December 2026 Objective Streamline development on vacant and non-vacant sites identified in previous Housing Element planning periods.
+Responsibility Planning & Development Department Funding Source General Fund Timeframe Develop and implement text amendment to Development Code by December 2026May 2025 Develop SB 330 preliminary application and SB 35 streamline approval process in 2025.
+Objective Streamline development on vacant and non-vacant sites identified in previous Housing Element planning periods.